cthermolia-grnet/fc4e-cat-doc/docs/procedures/manage_assessments.md

 ![Creating Assessment - Step 2](/img/assessments/assessment_create_step_2.png)

+#### Step 3

 **In the final step**, the principles, criteria, and tests associated with them will be displayed.
 Once the user has filled in the tests with the necessary information, he can click the **Create** button to create the assessment.
 Once created, the assessment will be added to his list of assessments, and he can proceed to manage it through editing, publishing, or sharing.

 ![Creating Assessment - Step 3](/img/assessments/assessment_create_step_3.png)

+If the inserted test value complies with the benchmark, the criterio is considered successful, else it fails.
+Also the user can add evidences to prove their declaration of test values.
+Test values are accumulated and decide the success of the criterio.

+User is able to view per critero, how many tests pass or fail.
+Also the user can view how many mandatory criteria pass/fail, the ranking of the assessment and if the assessment complies.
+The user, can view the principle's description, by hovering over the (i) icon.
+Guidelines and best practices are provided to support each test, and help the user to decide actions in order to comply with the required standards.
+User, can view the guildelines that accompany the test,by clicking on the questionmark icon (?).

-The user can also navigate back and forth between steps by using the **Next** and **Prev** buttons.
+Finally, the user can navigate back and forth between steps by using the **Next** and **Prev** buttons.
 If the user needs to complete the assessment in stages, he can do a partial creation by clicking the **Create** button in any step to save your progress and return to it later.

 ### Importing an Assessment